IYT Yachtmaster Offshore Pr

 The IYT Worldwide Yachtmaster Offshore certificate is a recreational certificate of competency to command sailing vessel up to 24 metres in length up to 150 nm offshore.
-It is a comprehensive theory and live aboard course consisting of five days classroom theory and a practical component of six days for sail or five days for power including the practical on the water examination.
+It is a comprehensive theory and live aboard course consisting of five days classroom theory and a practical component of six days for sail including the practical on the water examination.

 It is important to understand that an IYT certificate is a qualification that can be used across the globe.
 Therefore, unlike other training organisations, IYT insists on an understanding of IALA Regulations in Areas A & B, weather systems in the North & Southern hemispheres, tidal calculations for the Mediterranean and North America and the effects of tropical revolving storms.

 Yachtmaster courses are not for beginners.
-This six-day comprehensive high-level shore based course includes assessment papers and written examinations.
+This eleven-day comprehensive high-level theory and practical course includes assessment papers and written examinations.
 Candidates are advised that a considerable amount of private study and varied cruising experience is required in addition to the formal instruction provided.

 - Command of a vessel up to 24 meters in length